 Hemp & Organic Cotton Twill 10.5 ounce from Hemp Traders.
 This medium weight twill in Natural has the look of bull denim.
 Great casual look, especially after washed and dried.
 The hemp fiber adds strength and a bit of texture.

-You will find many other Natural and White denims, 10 to 14 ounce, offered online.
+Bull Denim: a supple, thick twill fabric that works great for washable slipcovers.
+You will find many bull denims ranging from 10 to 14 ounce in Natural, White and other solid colors offered online.
 Hand-feel, coverage and shrinkage vary greatly from brand to brand so make sure to sample before you purchase large quantities.
-I see it offered at fabric.com, nickoftime.net and housefabric.com.
+I see it offered at fabric.com, nickoftime.net, housefabric.com, slipcoverfabrics.com.

 Carr-Go Canvas: a good medium weight canvas with a soft, sanded surface.
 I’ve made several slipcovers and I’m always pleased with the look.
 It offers good coverage for a medium weight and has almost no shrinkage.
 See it made up in this chair slipcover and sofa and loveseat.